 Composed of Pickett’s fresh division of Longstreet’s corps and six brigades from Major General Henry Heth’s and Major General Dorsey Pender’s divisions of A.P.
 Hill’s corps, the attack against the Union center would be made by approximately 12,500 Confederates.
 After a massive artillery bombardment against the target area, those men would have “to advance three-quarters of a mile across open fields and assault dug-in infantry supported by ample artillery,” as noted by McPherson.
-Support would also come from brigades attached to Major General Richard Anderson’s division of Hill’s corps, but the task facing the Rebels was still daunting.
+Support would also come from brigades attached to Major General Richard Anderson’s division of Hill’s corps.
+Regardless of the power these units might bring to the fight, the task facing the Rebels was still daunting.
 Heth and Pender had been wounded on July 1 and Brigadier Generals James Johnston Pettigrew and Isaac Trimble would step in for them.
 The divisions of the wounded generals had also been hit hard on that first day of battle.
 For example, the Twenty-sixth North Carolina Infantry Regiment had carried nearly 800 men into battle on July 1 and “suffered 588 dead and wounded-a casualty rate of more than 73 percent,” as reported by historian Rod Gragg.
 Now, the survivors of the Twenty-sixth North Carolina and many others would go forward once again.

 Calculating that he had about 15,000 men or less to make the assault, “Longstreet did not believe this would be enough to do the job Lee had in mind,” explained the late Civil War historian Shelby Foote.
 “General Lee,” Longstreet said in one final plea hoping to change his commander’s mind, “I have been a soldier all my life.
 I have been with soldiers engaged in fights by couples, by squads, companies, regiments, divisions, and armies, and should know as well as anyone what soldiers can do.
 It is my opinion that no fifteen thousand men ever arrayed for battle can take that position.”
 Maintaining his unwavering belief in the invincibility of his soldiers, Lee fired back, saying that the army had overcome great odds before and would do so again.
 Despite Longstreet’s persistent reluctance, the attack remained his to command.
 “My heart was heavy,” Longstreet later reflected.
 “I could see the desperate and hopeless nature of the charge and the cruel slaughter it would cause.
 That day at Gettysburg was the saddest of my life.”